Bathroom Remodeling: How to Plan Ahead

 Question 2: Does everything need to go?

 This is really important.
 I am a waste not want not kind of gal.
 A bona fide tree hugger.
 I really do believe in the reduce, reuse, recycle ethos.
-Beyond saving the environment, reduce, reuse, recycle can save you money.
+Beyond saving the environment, reduce, reuse, recycle can also save you money.
 So, how can you use these concepts to help mind your bathroom remodel budget?

 Do you have a tub shower combo?
 Or even a separate tub that has seen better days?
 You may think the only solution is to remove the tub and replace it with a new one, but it’s not!
 You can reglaze and old tub and make it look new again.
 The process is inexpensive, usually under $300, and takes just a few hours.
 There are some unpleasant fumes associated with the process, so you will want to get any pets or children out of the house for the day, but otherwise it is a safe process.
 Your tub will be out of commission about 24-48 hours total.

 Let’s compare that to replacing a tub.
 To replace a tub you will need pay for someone, probably plumber or other contractor, for a few hours of work, let’s say a minimum of $300.
 You need to dispose of the tub, which likely means it will go to a landfill, and you will need to replace it with a new tub.
 Depending on where you live you will probably have to pay for the disposal of the tub.
 You will also need a new tub, which at first glance may seem relatively inexpensive, but when you add all the nickel-and-dime costs above you’re coming close to $1000 for a fairly basic tub.
 Plus you’re adding more garbage in your local landfill.